The Banking Regulation Review: Spain

 After a number of years during which Spanish regulatory activity followed EU-wide requirements to a great extent, the outbreak of the Spanish financial crisis and, mainly, the return of the Spanish economy to technical recession at the end of 2011, triggered a revolution in the Spanish banking system that started in 2012 and lasted until 2016.

-One of the main triggers of the revolution was the nationalisation in May 2012 of Bankia, the fourth-largest Spanish banking institution at the time, through the acquisition by the Fund for Ordered Bank Restructuring (FROB) of a majority stake in the entity's share capital, and the government request of financial assistance to the EU for the recapitalisation of certain Spanish financial institutions, which led to the signing of the memorandum of understanding (MOU) of 20 July 2012 between the Spanish and European authorities, with the participation of the International Monetary Fund.
-The MOU established that the Spanish banking sector would be provided with up to €100 billion in financial assistance under a programme and imposed several specific conditions designed to identify the capital needs of Spanish credit institutions, implement plans to address any capital shortfalls so identified, and reform the regulatory and supervisory framework of the financial sector.
+One of the main triggers of the revolution was the nationalisation in May 2012 of Bankia, the fourth-largest Spanish banking institution at the time, through the acquisition by the public Fund for Ordered Bank Restructuring (FROB) of a majority stake in the entity's share capital, and the government request of financial assistance to the EU for the recapitalisation of certain Spanish financial institutions, which led to a financial assistance programme of up to €100 billion and imposed several specific conditions designed to identify the capital needs of Spanish credit institutions, implement plans to address any capital shortfalls so identified, and reform the regulatory and supervisory framework of the financial sector.